 SX Process Reaction – 2RH(ORG) + CuSO4 ↔ R2Cu + H2SO4

 The Pregnant Leach Solution (PLS) is fed to the extraction mixer-settlers (2 stages, E1 – E2).
 After the extraction process, the leach solution, now depleted in copper concentration, is discharged from the SX to a settling pond and referred to as raffinate.

 The Organic discharged from the extraction stage is referred to as ‘Loaded Organic’.
 The extractant molecules are ‘loaded’ with copper.
 Entrainment or contamination of the loaded organic must be minimised to optimize the efficiency of the electrowinning process.
 The Wash stage dilutes and displaces physical entrainment by mixing the organic with a recycled cleaning solution.
 The cleaning solution is composed of Raw Water and spent electrolyte.
 The wash solution recycles in a closed circuit within the mixer-settler.
 Additional water and electrolyte which are added in small continuous quantities displace surplus wash solution to maintain the level of impurities in the Wash.

 The Organic solution from the Wash stage (Loaded Organic) is passed to the stripping stage first mixer and contacted with lean electrolyte (Spent Electrolyte).
-The reaction in the strip mixers is the reverse of the extraction reaction, the reversal of the reaction is driven by the high acid concentration maintained in the electrolyte solution.
-There are two mixer settlers in the stripping stage (S1 – S2).
+The reaction in the strip mixers is the reverse of the extraction reaction.
+The reversal of the reaction is driven by the high acid concentration maintained in the electrolyte solution.
+There are two mixer-settlers in the stripping stage (S1 – S2).
 The electrolyte discharging from the stripping stage is now referred to as ‘Strong Electrolyte’ or ‘Advanced Electrolyte.

-PPM Global can assist the client with:
+PPM Global SE/EW consultants can assist metal producers worldwide: